Augustin de Romanet de Beaune: Business executive

-From 1999 to 2002, Augustin de Romanet served as managing partner of Oddo et Cie, a French investment bank.
+From 1999 to 2002, Augustin de Romanet served as managing partner of Oddo & Cie, a French investment bank.

 In 2006, Augustin de Romanet served as head of strategy of Crédit Agricole.

 On 7 March 2007 Augustin de Romanet became the chairman of the Caisse des dépôts et consignations, the French state bank that manages €400 billion worth of assets.
 Through this position, Augustin de Romanet became a board member of many state-controlled companies (Accor, Dexia, Icade, Veolia Environnement, Oséo, La Poste, ...).
 He served as the chairman of the Fonds stratégique d'investissement, the newly created state-owned investment fund, from November 2008 to March 2012.

 He stepped down as Chairman of the Caisse des dépôts in 2012.

 On 28 November 2012, Augustin de Romanet became chief executive officer of the French airports operator Groupe ADP, replacing Pierre Graff who retired.
 In July 2014, the board of Groupe ADP reappointed him for a 5-year tenure.
 In October 2015, Augustin de Romanet announced ADP’s 2016-2020 strategic plan (Connect 2020), which implies developing the brand of the French airports operator, grow on international markets, and use the Parisian airports as concept stores for the brand.
 In April 2016, Aéroports de Paris S.A. launched two separate brands : All Paris airports now carry the brand « Paris Aéroport » geared towards travellers and embodying the group’s B2C promises; On the other end, all the logistics and technical activities of the group now carry the brand « Groupe ADP ».